Athena

 To find your voice is to find courage.

-From losing her family as a refugee to escaping domestic violence, Athena Hardani discovers the power of her own voice as she joins forces with artists and experts to explore the process of healing trauma through singing.
+From losing her family as a refugee to escaping domestic violence, Athena Hardani discovers the power of her own voice as she opens up about her journey and explores a path as an emerging singer/songwriter.

 BACKSTORY: